Home Metro Vancouver Municipalities and Parts of Town Coquitlam, British Columbia Coquitlam’s Poirier Street Farmers Market

 Coquitlam Farmers Market

-Items for sale at the Coquitlam Farmers Market include farm-fresh produce, baked goods and everything from handmade jewellery to candles, art, wine and chocolate.
+Items for sale at the Coquitlam Farmers Market include farm-fresh produce and baked goods.
+As well, you can browse everything from handmade jewellery to candles, art, wine and chocolate.
 A number of food trucks serve a variety of tasty treats for lunch and snacks.

 On busy weekends over 60 vendors participate, making it one of Metro Vancouver’s largest farmers markets.